The wallpaper shown in the photograph above is from github.com/linuxdotexe/nordic-wallpapers

 These notes assume that the reader has the official OpenBSD FAQ and OpenBSD manual pages on-hand.

 I have a 16GB USB-A 3.0 flash drive on which I have flashed the latest OpenBSD miniroot.img (~5mb flash drive image file for downloading the OS itself during installation), which I have fetched from the OpenBSD download webpage.
 I have both an A/C adapter and a live STP cable (a.k.a. “ethernet” or “network” cable) plugged into the X270.
-The network cable is especially important, since Wi-Fi only will become accessible after the Wi-Fi driver has been installed automatically during the first boot after installation, and having WAN (“Internet”) access during installation is necessary when using the miniroot image.
+The network cable is especially important, since Wi-Fi only will become accessible after the Wi-Fi driver has been installed automatically during the first boot after installation, and having WAN (“Internet”) access during installation is necessary when using the miniroot image (which requires fetching the file sets from a remote server).

 After booting from the flash drive with UEFI, I am greeted with the following options: